enadzan/enadzan.github.io/index.md

 MassiveJobs.NET allows running a large number of jobs, fast.
 An [automated test publishing and performing 100,000 jobs](https://github.com/enadzan/massivejobs-rabbitmq/blob/master/MassiveJobs.RabbitMqBroker.Tests/RabbitMqPublisherTest.cs#L43) runs under 10 seconds on a developer machine (i5 7th Gen, 2c/4t), with a local RabbitMQ instance.
 This includes serializing 100,000 jobs to JSON, publishing them as messages to RabbitMQ, consuming them from RabbitMQ, deserializing them, and invoking the `Perform` method on each job (which only does an interlocked counter increase).

 Of course, depending on what your jobs are doing, network latencies, etc., you may have a different experience.
 But, the library itself will not get in your way and it gives you the option to distribute both publishers and consumers across multiple machines.

-__WARNING: MassiveJobs.NET is still in pre-release.
-However, we invite you to try it out and report any issues you may find.__

-MassiveJobs.NET is inspired by [Sidekiq library for Ruby](https://sidekiq.org/) but has no association with it.

 ### Features